 Vanderbilt Education Center

-Purchase tickets below or call 203-869-6899, Ext.
-10
+Seating is limited, reservations required.
+Reserve below or call 203-869-6899, Ext.
+10.

 Cancellation, Refund and Nonsufficient Funds Policy

 A full refund for program and special events payments will be made up to 10 days before the program or event.
 Within 10 days of the program or event, no refund can be granted, but payments may be changed to tax-deductible contributions at payer’s request.
 A fee of $25 will be charged for checks returned to us for nonsufficient funds.